Rogue men abuse MiD DAY journalists in a Mumbai eatery

-Six unidentified men hurled filthy abuses at five MiD DAY reporters in a Parel restaurant; threatened the female reporters, asking them to go back to UP and MP
+Six unidentified men hurled filthy abuses at five reporters in a Parel restaurant; threatened the female reporters, asking them to go back to UP and MP; incident captured on CCTV

 At a time when the city’s new police commissioner, Rakesh Maria, has made women’s security his topmost priority after taking charge, five MiD DAY journalists, including a male reporter, were subjected to the most foulest of verbal abuse while they were having lunch yesterday.